Markus Rooth

-Career
+Biography

 In 2020, competing in Bislett, Rooth finished on 8238 points in the decathlon, which places him second in the world U20 all-time standings behind only Niklas Kaul.

 In 2022, Rooth set a Norwegian record in the decathlon with 8307 points in competition in Grosseto, Italy.

 In 2023, Rooth had his Norwegian national record for the decathlon beaten by Sander Skotheim.
 However, with both men competing at the 2023 European Athletics U20 Championships, it was Rooth that triumphed with a new personal best, championship record, and national record score of 8608.

 He competed in the heptathlon at the 2024 World Athletics Championships in Glasgow in March 2024.
 Competing in the decathlon at the 2024 European Athletics Championships in Rome in June 2024, he was contending for a medal before having to pull-out of the competition after sustaining an injury during the pole vault aspect of the event.

 He won the gold medal in Paris at the 2024 Summer Olympics in the decathlon, finishing in first place overall with a national record tally of 8796 points.
 His compatriot Sander Skotheim who had entered no jump in the pole vault but stayed in the competition to pace Rooth around the 1500 metres course, was later awarded the World Athletics fair play award.

 In January 2025, he was a winner at the 2025 Norwegian Sports Gala held in Trondheim, winning three awards in total, including the Norwegian Sportsman of the Year trophy as well as Breakthrough Sportsperson of the Year and the Name of the Year award, which was voted on by members of the public.

+Rooth missed significant time after requiring surgery on an injury in 2025.
+In September 2026, he completed his first decathlon since the 2024 Olympic Games, placing ninth with 8209 points at the Décastar in Talence.